There are so many classes to choose from and hey - what does vinyasa mean.....

 How Long, How often and What Poses?

 Pick a time that is doable.
 Make your practice a "want to" not a "have to".
 Start small then build.
 Just 20-30 minutes a day 2-3 times a week will make a big difference (in addition to your weekly or bi-weekly classes) If you are working with an injury or special condition, there are remedial practices in the back of Light on Yoga by BKS Iyengar and Iyengar Yoga by Judy Smith.
 See more titles on the Book List.
-For general practices see the sheets issued by the Iyengar Institute here.
+For general practices see our resources here.

 Using Yoga To Lower Blood Pressure